danielsun123/1dof-Spring-Mass-Damper-System/README.md

 Set up a new variable under path in system variables with the bin directory (e.g. C:\MinGW\bin).

 Download latest version of gnuplot for C through sourceforge.net.

+Program can be run through file "script.bat".
+The script runs both C and Python programs.